The Decision Framework: Automate or Hire?

 The Hidden Cost of Hiring Before Automating

-The most expensive mistake growing professional services firms make is hiring operations staff before automating the repeatable work.
-Each hire brings more manual processes with them - and the firm's operational leverage decreases as headcount grows without automation.
+The most expensive mistake growing firms of 50-500 people make is hiring operations staff before automating the repeatable work.
+Each hire brings more manual processes with them - and the ratio of output to headcount gets worse every time you add people without automating first.

 • Every new hire creates more CRM data that needs manual management